 I have learned how to be more kind and loving to myself and self-regulate when I am in emotional pain."

 When is it used?

-Somatic therapy can help people who suffer from stress, anxiety, grief, addictions, depression, anger, a lack of sense of self, birth trauma, relationship issues, as well as issues related to trauma and accidents.
-It may also help with chronic physical pain including back and sciatica, eating and digestive disorders.
+Somatic therapy can help people who suffer from stress, anxiety, grief, addictions, eating disorders, sexual abuse, depression, anger, a lack of sense of self or life purpose, birth trauma, relationship issues, as well as issues related to trauma and accidents.
+It can also help with chronic physical pain including back and sciatica and digestive disorders.

 Somatic therapy can be used in either individual, couple, or group settings.

 "Working with Aisling has given me a greater connection with my inner self.
 I have learned to be more mindful of what my body is trying to tell me and I have gained a better connection with my child within."

 What happens in a session?